nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

             bytearray's length is greater than `payload_length` attribute for pipe 0, then this bytearray's length is truncated to equal the `payload_length` attribute for pipe 0.
-    :param bool ask_no_ack: Pass this parameter as `True` to tell the nRF24L01 not to wait for an acknowledgment from the receiving nRF24L01.
+    :param ask_no_ack: Pass this parameter as `True` to tell the nRF24L01 not to wait for an acknowledgment from the receiving nRF24L01.
 This parameter directly controls a ``NO_ACK`` flag in the transmission's Packet Control Field (9 bits of information about the payload).
 Therefore, it takes advantage of an nRF24L01 feature specific to